29 Best Souvenirs in Cancun and Where to Buy Them

 Plaza las Americas is a large shopping center located in downtown Cancun near the entrance to the hotel zone.

-This shopping center is popular with locals and tourists and you can find a huge variety of international and regional stores as well as a large grocery store.
+This shopping center is popular with locals and tourists.
+It features a wide variety of international and regional stores, as well as a large grocery store.

 👉🏽 Plaza la Fiesta